seanbaxter/circle/variant/README.md

     Types.string + " has no operator<")...;
 ```

 Circle's `static_assert` permits pack expressions in the first operand.
-If the first operand has a pack, a pack may also be expressed in the second message operand. `Types.string` is a pack expression, which uses reflection and yields the string literal expression for each variant alternative type name.
-In Circle, + is a literal concatenation operator which creates a new literal, so `Types.string + " has no operator<"` performs string literal fusion, supplying a type-specific error message.
+If the first operand has a pack, a pack may also be expressed in the message operand. `Types.string` is a pack expression, which uses reflection and yields the string literal expression for each variant alternative type name.
+In Circle, `+` is a string literal concatenation operator which creates a new literal, so `Types.string + " has no operator<"` performs string literal fusion, defining a type-specific error message.

 The _requires-expression_ in the predicate operand is also a pack expression.
 The index for the `get` function is the pack index operator `int...`.
 No pack size has to be specified here--the Circle compiler can infer the size from the sized pack in the message operand.

-The trailing expand operator `...` substitutes the predicate for each pack element, and on the first false value, substituse the corresponding message operand and logs the error.
+The trailing expand operator `...` substitutes the predicate for each pack element, and on the first false value, substitutes the corresponding message operand and logs the error.

 ## Visit

-By far the most troublesome function in the C++ variant is its [visit](http://eel.is/c++draft/variant.visit) function.
-This function is tasked with multi-dimensional control flow, invoking an argument callable with the active variant members extracted from a parameter of variant arguments.
-Michael Park [documents](https://mpark.github.io/programming/2019/01/22/variant-visitation-v2/) the ongoing struggles of implementing even a one-dimensional visitor.
+By far the most troublesome function in the C++ variant is the [std::visit](http://eel.is/c++draft/variant.visit) function.
+This function is tasked with multi-dimensional control flow, invoking a callable with the active variant members extracted from a variadic number of variant arguments.
+Michael Park [documented](https://mpark.github.io/programming/2019/01/22/variant-visitation-v2/) the struggles of implementing even a one-dimensional visitor with ISO C++.

-The Circle builtins `__visit` and `__visit_r` (which adds an explicit return type, see [visit<R>: Explicit Return Type for `visit`](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2018/p0655r1.pdf)) generate n-dimensional control flow to map runtime variables to n constants, exposed as a parameter pack named `indices`.
+The Circle builtins `__visit` and `__visit_r` (the latter adds an explicit return type, see [visit<R>: Explicit Return Type for `visit`](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2018/p0655r1.pdf)) generate n-dimensional control flow to map runtime variables to N constants.
 The user supplies an expression which is substituted for each combination of constants.

 [**enum.cxx**](enum.cxx) [Compiler explorer](https://godbolt.org/z/n9f4er9ss)